pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-6346.md

  - The user can filter machines by multiple machine values (e.g. hostname contains “test” and status is “Testing”)
  - The user can filter machines by multiple matches of a machine value (e.g. status is “New” or status is “Ready”)
  - The user can filter machines by a list of filter options.
- - The list of machines is not added to or removed from after a filter has been performed, except in some specific circumstances:
- - When a machine is deleted it gets removed from the list.
+ - The list of machines is not modified after a filter has been performed, except that when a machine is deleted, it gets removed from the list.
  - The data of the machines in the list is updated in real time.
  - The user can see a count of the machines that match a certain filter criteria.
  - The user can sort the list of machines, ascending or descending, according to a machine parameter.
  - The list of machines can be paginated.

-In addition, we felt that a MAAS UI user should be able to group their machines by owner, pool, power state, status, zone or “none” (ungrouped) in order to maintain parity with the machine list in MAAS 3.2 and earlier.
+In addition, we felt that a MAAS UI user should be able to group their machines by owner, pool, power state, status, zone or “none” (un-grouped) in order to maintain parity with the machine list in MAAS 3.2 and earlier.
 This means retaining the following capabilities:

  - The user can choose to group the machines in the machine list by owner, pool, power state, status or zone.
  - The user can choose not to have the machines in the machine list grouped.